runar-labs/runar-rust/runar-cli/cli.md

 config is in the same folder as the runar binary in the .runar folder

-when entering ini the node will create a new Node Key store -> let mut nodeKeys = NodeKeyManager::new(node_logger)?;
+when entering ini the node will create a new Node Key store -> let  nodeKeys = NodeKeyManager::new(node_logger)?;

 when doing this it will generate its own TLS and Storage keypairs and generate a setup handshake token which contains the CSR request and the node public key